Gateway Courses in Arts & Humanities

 Slavic Languages and Literatures

-Russian, Soviet and post-Soviet literature from the 1900 to the present viewed in a socio-cultural and political context.
+Nineteenth-century Russian literature, including Pushkin, Lermontov, Gogol, Turgenev, Tolstoy, Dostoevsky, Chekhov.
 The class is taught in English, on the basis of English translations; students with knowledge of Russian are encouraged to do at least some of the reading in the original.
-Satisfies Arts & Literature Breadth.
+Meets Arts & Literature L&S Breadth.
 Course catalog link

 South and Southeast Asian Studies

-SASIAN 100B: Introduction to Medieval and Modern South Asia
+SASIAN 100A: Introduction to the Civilizations of South Asia

-This course is a survey of South Asia from the 10th century to the present.
+This course is a survey of ancient South Asia, from around 2500 BCE to the 10th century CE.
 Close attention will be paid to the geography and ethnography of the region, its political and economic history, the religious, philosophical, literary, and artistic movements that have shaped it and contributed to its development as a unique, diverse, and fascinating civilization.
-Students will study the broad patterns of historical change in South Asia from the 10th century to the present, the major cultural shifts and religious formations that have shaped South Asia over the past thousand-plus years, discuss cultural texts that reflect the history of South Asia and explain South Asia’s shifting relations with the world over the longue duree.
-Meets Historical Studies or International Studies, L&S Breadth.
-Course catalog link
+We will cover broad patterns of historical change in ancient South Asia from the 10th century to the present, major cultural shifts and religious formations that have shaped South Asia over the past thousand-plus years, cultural texts that reflect the history of South Asia, and South Asia’s shifting relations with the world over the longue duree.
+Meets Historical Studies or Philosophy & Values, L&S Breadth.
+Course Catalog link

 Theater, Dance, and Performance Studies